jerdog/auth0-blog/_includes/asides/angular.markdown

 4. Add `http://localhost:4200` to the **Allowed Logout URLs**.
 Click the "Save Changes" button.
 5. If you'd like, you can [set up some social connections](https://manage.auth0.com/#/connections/social).
 You can then enable them for your app in the **Application** options under the **Connections** tab.
 The example shown in the screenshot above uses username/password database, Facebook, Google, and Twitter.

-> **Note:** Set up your own social keys and do not leave social connections set to use Auth0 dev keys or you may encounter issues on production environments and when renewing tokens.
+> **Note:** Set up your own social keys and _do not_ leave social connections set to use Auth0 dev keys or you will encounter issues with token renewal.

 ### Set Up an API